Hornbill-Docs/esp-config/esp-config/organizational-data/sites.md

 * Managing a site

 ## Before you begin
+* Requires admin access or a user with the Site Manager role
+* Access to addresses and location information for your sites

 ## How sites are used
-* A user can be associated to a site to help identify the location of that user.
+* A user can be associated with a site to help identify the location of that user.
-* Sites can be associated to Company Groups defined within the organization structure.
+* Sites can be associated with Company Groups defined within the organization structure.
 * Identify the location of an asset in Service Manager
 * Sites can be captured to identify the location of an incident in Service Manager
 * Define site based services